 - Cloudcuckoolander: Is prone to childlike romantic fantasies the moment her thoughts turn to Gray.

 - Contralto of Danger: Her voice in the Funimation dub is quite a bit deeper than her Japanese voice.

-- Creepy Monotone: Her normal way of speaking before meeting Gray.
+- Creepy Monotone: Her normal manner of speaking before meeting Gray.

 - Defecting for Love: She switches from Phantom Lord to Fairy Tail so she may pursue her feelings for (read, "stalk") Gray.
-In this case, however, Phantom Lord was all but disbanded by the time she started following him, leaving her with nowhere else to go.
+In this case, however, Phantom Lord was already on its way to disbandment by the time she started following him, leaving her with nowhere else to go.

 - Lonely Doll Girl: Juvia had no friends as a child because it would always rain when she was around.
 As a result, she wears a teru teru bozu doll on her collar which, in Japanese folklore, is supposed to stop or prevent the rain.
 In a bit of Fridge Horror, this makes the scene in the anime where she's crying while mass producing these all the more woobifying.

 - Making a Splash: Her Water Magic gives her the power to produce and control water